svaderia/svaderia.github.io/README.md

 ## TODO:

 - [X] Make it easy to add new stuff to website.
 Add even small things in a folder called snippet.
 Inspired from [here](https://wincent.dev/snippets)
-- [ ] Make everything searchable.
-I want to keep writing only because I can quickly find the things I liked or the things I read and want to re-read again.
+- [X] Make everything searchable.
+I want to keep writing only because I can quickly find the things I liked or the things I read and want to re-read again.[^1]
 - [ ] Merge all the pages of experience into one, Basically Projects, Exeperience, Publication, etc.
 - [ ] Port the old blogs from gujju coder website [GujjuCoders](https://github.com/svaderia/GujjuCoders/tree/master)
 - [ ] Add competitive resources better on the website.
 Look at the repo for the ideas.